Encoding

 7. Increase UTF-8 bytes seen by one.

-8. If UTF-8 bytes seen is not equal to UTF-8 bytes needed, return continue.
+8. If UTF-8 bytes seen is not equal to UTF-8 bytes needed, then return continue.

 10. Set UTF-8 code point, UTF-8 bytes needed, and UTF-8 bytes seen to 0.